CRMs shouldn’t be viewed as a four-letter word.

 Choosing a Winner

 The market for CRMs is dense and vast.
-There is a plethora of CRM solutions to choose from.
+There is a plethora of CRM solutions for Small Business to choose from.
 Check out a few different options to get a good sense of what features are available and how they apply to your needs.
 Additionally, read up on reviews to get a grasp on how easy the various systems are to use.

 Don’t know where to start?
 Check out what your competitors are using.
 This is a great (and oftentimes overlooked) resource for honing in on the right CRM solution for your business model.
 Your competitors probably have similar needs and requirements.
 This step can offer valuable insight regarding tools they’ve reviewed, as well as pitfalls to avoid as you proceed.